 Yes.
 The paper copy is MIT’s official copy.

 Each student is responsible for obtaining any necessary permissions for including previously published materials as part of the thesis.
 Visit Scholarly Communications for additional information.
+If permission is given, published material can be used in its original typeset form as long as the thesis specifications are met.

 You can submit an electronic copy of your thesis at Add Your Thesis to DSpace@MIT.
 Please be sure that the file is identical to the paper version you submitted to your department.